gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 #  Acknowledgments

-   The authors of RFC 6083 which this document was based on are Michael Tüxen, Eric Rescorla, and Robin Seggelmann.
+   The authors of RFC 6083 which this document is based on are Michael Tüxen, Eric Rescorla, and Robin Seggelmann.

    The RFC 6083 authors thanked Anna Brunstrom, Lars Eggert, Gorry